wdi-sf-fall/notes/week_04_production_ready_applications/day_01_sequelize/readme.md

 #### ORM

-An ORM (Object Relational Mapper) is a piece/layer of software that helps map your code Objects to your database.
-It's a completely ordinary library written in your language that encapsulates the code needed to manipulate the data, so you don't use SQL anymore, but directly an object of your language.
-For our case, this means we can just use JavaScript to execute SQL queries (very similar to what we build over the weekend lab!)
+An ORM (Object Relational Mapper) is a piece/layer of software that helps map objects to our database.
+This means we can just use JavaScript to create and work with our data instead of writing raw SQL queries (the concept is very similar to what we build with the weekend lab!)

 You can read some more about the benefits of using an ORM [here](http://stackoverflow.com/questions/1279613/what-is-an-orm-and-where-can-i-learn-more-about-it)